Money Management Product Reviews

 About Robinhood Retirement

-Robinhood Retirement is the latest expansion of the popular (but often controversial) investment app Robinhood.
+Robinhood Retirement marked an expansion of the popular (but often controversial) investment app Robinhood.
 With this feature, users can open Traditional IRA or Roth IRA accounts, make contributions, and invest their funds within these retirement vehicles.
 Additionally, customers can earn a bonus on contributions — which we’ll discuss more in a moment.

-If you’re already a Robinhood user — and the waitlist is no longer a thing — tapping the new Robinhood Retirement tab in the app will give you the option to open an account.
+If you’re already a Robinhood user, tapping the Robinhood Retirement tab in the app will give you the option to open an account.
 First, you’ll have the choice between a Traditional IRA and a Roth IRA.
 As a reminder, with a Traditional IRA, contributions are tax-deductible but income tax will be assessed when distributions are taken in retirement.
 However, while contributions made to Roth IRA are still subject to income taxation in the year of the contribution, distributions in retirement can be taken tax-free.

 Also notable is that both accounts have yearly contribution limits.
-For 2022, this limit is $6,000 while the 2023 tax year will see the limit rise to $6,500.
+For 2025, this limit is $7,000 (the same limit also applies to the 2024 tax year, which users can still make contributions towards until April 15th).
 There are additional limits to who can contribute to Roth IRAs.
 Luckily, all of these requirements are noted on Robinhood as you go to make an account.
 Plus, the app makes it easy to keep track of how much more you can contribute before you reach your annual limit.

 By the way, eligible customers are welcome to open both a Roth and Traditional IRA.
 However, the yearly contribution limit applies to the combined total between these accounts and any others you may hold.